(Please also see the policies for the Lakeside Paws N’ Play below.)

 Ocean Lakes is happy to have your entire family, including your pets!
-Pets (excluding rottwielers, pitt bulls and exotic animals) are allowed at all campsites.
-They are not permitted in our rental sites – sorry!
-When you are here at the campground we ask that you:
+Pets (excluding rottweilers, pit bulls, and exotic animals) are allowed at all campsites.
+Pets are not permitted in our rental sites – sorry!
+Pet policies while you are at the campground:

 - Do not leave your pet unattended at your campsite.

-- Dogs MUST be on a leash at all times.
+- Pets MUST be on a leash at all times.

 - Leashes must not exceed 6 feet in length.

 - You MUST clean up after your pets and are subject to a $100 fine if you do not!
 Doggie Doo bags